Portages Practitioners

 Maraya Leino is a Mental Health and Wellbeing Coach with Portages Health.
 She lives in Sturgeon Lake, Minnesota.
 Maraya comes with 6 years of experience in a public-school setting.
 She has experience as a grant program manager which has ensured mental health availability to students with economic hardship.
 She is well rounded in a school setting and understands that mental health plays a key role in students’ education.

-She coaches and coordinates care for children and adolescents of the Mille Lacs Band of Ojibwe attending Hinkley Schools and also the Pine Grove Academy.
+She coaches and coordinates care for children and adolescents attending Hinkley Schools.

 Maraya spent 10 years with the Minnesota Army National Guard and is now a military wife and mom to 3 kids.
 In her free time she enjoys camping with her family and friends; in the winter you will find her at a hockey rink, and in the summer, at a local dirt track cheering on her husband.